Cadman Family Members Honoured

 There will be more developments as we continue to meet with the Unitarians and discuss our mutual future.
 Please stay tuned and please don’t hesitate to contact me if you have any questions.

-President Beth Israel Synagogue
+President Beth Israel Congregation

 Recognition – Holocaust Survivor Max Eisen